 - Under the dangerous waste regulations, accumulating more than 2.2 pounds of any P-listed waste, including nicotine, will make you a large quantity generator with additional requirements.

-- Under the Interim Pharmaceutical Waste Policy, the listed waste will not count towards your generator status if it is sent to a RCRA-permitted incinerator as hazardous waste on a Uniform Hazardous waste Manifest.
+- Under the Interim Pharmaceutical Waste Policy, the listed waste will not count towards your generator category if it is sent to a RCRA-permitted incinerator as hazardous waste on a Uniform Hazardous waste Manifest.

 State-only dangerous waste nicotine

 You can assume nicotine formulations that are not RCRA hazardous waste are state-only dangerous waste.
 To determine the waste is not a state-only dangerous waste, you must know the remaining concentration of the nicotine and other ingredients as well as the acute toxicity information of those ingredients.

 Manage as either dangerous waste at a RCRA-permitted facility or as excluded waste at an incinerator meeting the criteria of the Conditional Exclusion.